Ways To Get Some Quick Social Contact When You're Feeling Really Lonely And Isolated

 In my experience if you're feeling really lonely then small doses of social interaction can partially relieve it.
 No, a conversation here and there can't totally replace having a solid group of friends you can really open up to, but it's much better than nothing at all.
 I think that's particularly true if you naturally have a lower need for social contact, so it doesn't take as much to make you feel "topped off".

-After the list of suggestions I'll address a few concerns some people may have about how doing these things may make them feel lame and desperate, or backfire and reinforce their sense of loneliness.
+After the list of suggestions I'll address a few concerns people may have about how doing these things may make them feel lame and desperate, or backfire and reinforce their sense of isolation.

 Everyday ways to get some social contact

-I realize you may not feel comfortable or confident enough to do all of these, but out of all the options you should be able to try some of them.
+I realize you may not feel comfortable or confident enough to do all of these options, but you should be able to try some of them.
 A few are pretty low-stakes and give you natural reasons to start conversations.

 Attend a meet up, like through a site such as Meetup.com